 Ideally, your level of service creates such a great experience for customers that they want to tell their friends about it.
 Unfortunately, as I’m sure you already realize, it's not always quite so simple.
-Sometimes even with amazing service and happy customers, you still have to offer some type of incentive to motivate current customers to go out of their way to give you referrals.
+Sometimes even with amazing service and happy customers, you still have to motivate current customers to go out of their way to give you referrals.
+(Tweet this!)

-That motivation we just referred to sometimes comes in the way of an insurance referral fee.
-You thank customers for sending you new referrals with a bonus, discount, or other type of payment.
+That motivation we referred to earlier sometimes comes in the way of an insurance referral fee.
+You thank customers for sending you new referrals with a bonus, finders fee, or other type of payment.
 Gift cards are a popular way of rewarding customers for referring new business.

 One of the most effective referral fee systems I’ve seen is to give customers a small monetary incentive for sharing referral names along with introductions, and then offer them an additional bonus for every new client who signs up.
 For example, you can send a $5 gift card for every new name you get along with an email introduction, and a $25 gift card for each person who buys a policy.

-For agents, gift cards are a simpler than discounting insurance premiums, plus, people like money in their pocket—and they can spend the cards anywhere they want.
+For agents, gift cards are a great way to reward clients who refer business your way; plus, people like money in their pocket, and they can spend the cards anywhere they want.

-The best tool for you is one you probably already understand and actually something most insurance professionals use regularly.
-Excel and Google Sheets are popular spreadsheet programs that many agents use to keep track of their customers, policies, and other important information.
+The best tool for you is one you’re probably already using—Excel or Google Sheets.
+They are both popular spreadsheet programs that many agents use to keep track of customers, policies, and other important information.

-The easiest way to set up an insurance referral program inside a spreadsheet is to add start dates for all your new customers, so you can know when to reach out to them and ask for referrals.
-If you use a calendar platform like Google or Outlook Calendar, when you enter a customer's start date you can simply set a reminder to contact them for 3 months out.
+The easiest way to set up a home or auto insurance referral program inside a spreadsheet is to add start dates for all your new customers, so you know when to reach out to them and ask for referrals.
+If you use a calendar platform like Google or Outlook Calendar, when you enter a customer's start date you can simply set a reminder to contact them 3 months out.

-Setting up an effective insurance referral program essentially requires you to put together all the pieces to create a system for obtaining, tracking and rewarding for referrals.
+An effective home or car insurance referral program requires a system that will help you keep track of obtaining, tracking and rewarding customers.
 Keep in mind that customers tend to refer people who are similar to them.
-This means they may work in the same field, drive similar cars, have similar backgrounds (in terms of financial and marital status), and live in the same zip code.
+This means they may work in the same field, drive similar cars, have similar backgrounds (financial and marital status), and live in the same zip code.
 One of the ancillary benefits of setting up an insurance referral program is that you’ll often be able to write similar policies and save time.

 Are you ready for more referrals?

-If you want more referrals, it all starts by creating better relationships with your existing customers.
-The more often you reach out to them in a helpful way, the more likely they’ll be to renew their policies and send new business in your direction.
+If you want to boost your insurance referrals, start by creating better relationships with your existing customers.
+The more often you reach out to them in a helpful way, the more likely they’ll be to renew their policies and send new business your direction.

 If you’re still looking to increase your client base, talk to us at EverQuote.
-We provide 100% originally sourced leads that are never-recycled, which means you have the best chance to reach out to people who actually intend to buy insurance, and who fit your insurance model.
+We provide high quality leads that are delivered in real-time and are never recycled, which means you have the best chance to reach out to people who actually intend to buy insurance, and who fit your insurance model.
 We tap the internet to find you customers who can bring in real business, real growth, and real ROI.